KulakovaE/PitchPerfect/README.md

 The app has two view controller scenes.
 - Record Sounds View: Allows users to record a sound.
 - Play Sounds View: Allows users to play the recorded sound back with effects.

-After recording, play sounds view will be pushed onto the navigation stack.
-At the top left of the screen, the navigation bar’s left button says “Record”.
-Clicking this button will pop the play sounds view off the stack and return the user to the record sounds view.